 Recycle as much as possible.

-    We need to make an effort and recycle as much as possible.
-I am aware that some municipalities don’t have a recycling system, and that brings me into the next thing to do.
+We need to make an effort and recycle as much as possible or use less plastic.
+I am aware that some municipalities don’t have a recycling system, which brings me to the next thing to do.

 Get involved with the local government.

 Get involved with the local government in your municipality; make sure they are taking the steps necessary to deal with this problem.
 Two things that each municipality should have is a recycling system and a system for disposing of garbage the right way.
 Get involved!